 - Accommodation in twin-share rooms with private facilities in 4-star hotels. - Buffet breakfast daily, lunches & evening meals as indicated in the itinerary where: B=breakfast, L =lunch & D=dinner - Drinks at welcome and farewell meals.
-Other meals may not have drinks included. - Transportation by air-conditioned coach as outlined in the itinerary; public transport in London - Porterage of one piece of luggage per person at hotels - Lecture and site-visit program - Entrance fees to all sites - Use of audio headsets during site visits - Tour notes - Tips for the coach driver, local guides and restaurants for included meals
+Other meals may not have drinks included. - Transportation by air-conditioned coach as outlined in the itinerary; public transport in London - Lecture and site-visit program - Entrance fees to all sites - Use of audio headsets during site visits - Tour notes - Tips for the coach driver, local guides and restaurants for included meals